lociero/League-of-Legends-Accounts-Creator/README.md

 ### What you can change

 1. Server.
 Supported: EUW, EUNE, NA, BR, TR, RU, OCE, LAN, LAS.
 2. Email mask.
-It's `<username>@-xd@rito.plz` by default, you can use anything you want, for example `<username>_lol@gmail.me`.
+It's `<username>-xd@rito.plz` by default, you can use anything you want, for example `<username>_lol@gmail.me`.
 Also you can set random mask for every account, you can change them in ./emailMasks.txt or use existed emails, put them in ./existedEmails.txt
 3. Username length.
 4. Password length.
 5. Date of Birth.